engineertuhin/Blaze/README.md

 - Use `APP_ENV=production` and `APP_DEBUG=false` for best security and performance.
 - Rebuild assets after updating dependencies or changing config.
 - Check log output if build fails.
+- Use encryption and device-lock features for extra security when distributing your app.

 ---